– Mattress Research Findings

 The answer is that our unwaivering mission is to help the consumer the best we can by telling the truth the best we can.
 We know that this can only be achieved by being FINANCIALLY INDEPENDENT from mattress companies.
 In other words, our purpose is to be a true consumer advocate, not a marketing tool of mattress companies masquerading as one.
 We want to make a positive difference in the world, not merely line our pockets.

-We use advertising to generate revenue to run our website – and the ads are almost always for mattresses.
+We use advertising to generate revenue to fund our research – and the ads are almost always for mattresses.
 These ads, however, are auto-generated and auto-selected by a third party – Google Ads – based on several factors.
 Sleep Like The Dead has never selected the advertisers nor the ads that appear.
 In addition, any revenue generated by the ads is paid to Sleep Like The Dead by Google, not by mattress companies.
 In other words, despite the presence of mattress advertising on our site, we remain financially independent from mattress companies.

 Some pages of our website include affiliate links to mattresses sold at Amazon.
 The links do not provide Sleep Like The Dead with an incentive to be biased because we earn revenue from anything a person buys from Amazon through these links, not merely a mattress that we link to.
 In addition, any revenue generated from mattress sales is paid to Sleep Like The Dead by Amazon, not by mattress companies.
 In other words, despite the presence of links to mattresses sold at Amazon, we remain financially independent from mattress companies.